moslime/moslime/README.md

 ## Troubleshooting
  - If trackers are refusing to connect, try stopping the script (mash Ctrl+C till it stops), turn off all the trackers, restart Bluetooth® and follow the Usage section again.
- - If your trackers are still refusing to connect, try unparing them, press the button on each tracker 10-15 times to factory reset then (they'll blink red and blue), then pair them again.
+ - If your trackers are still refusing to connect, try unparing them, press the button on each tracker 10-15 times to factory reset them (they'll blink red and blue), then pair them again.
  - If you see `Safe to start tracking` but no trackers in SlimeVR™, make sure you have the correct IP address and that both computers are on the same network.
  - If your Linux PC is a desktop and range/performance seems really bad, make sure you have your WiFi/BT antenna connected.
 Alternatively, you can also use an external Bluetooth® dongle but your mileage may vary.